Plume-org/docs/source/guide/distant-interactions.html.md

 ## Start to federate

-As soon as you will have interacted with someone on another instance (e.g. by subscribing), this remote instance will discover that you exist, and thus will broadcast you the new activities: you will for instance see the new articles from this instance in your federated feed.
+As soon as you will have interacted with someone on another instance (i.e. by subscribing), this remote instance will discover that you exist, and thus will broadcast you the new activities from it: you will for instance see the new articles from this instance in your federated feed.

 ## Other platforms that Plume federates with

 Apart from Plume-to-Plume interactions, Plume federates with other ActivityPub software.
-As of version 0.3.0, federation is working reliably with Mastodon, Peertube, Pixelfed, Pleroma, Friendica and WriteFreely.
+As of version _0.3.0_, federation is working reliably with:
+- _Mastodon_,
+- _Peertube_,
+- _Pixelfed_,
+- _Pleroma_,
+- _Friendica_,
+- _Funkwhale_, and
+  _WriteFreely_.